sangjela/sangjela/README.md

 - 👋 Hi, I’m @sangjela
 - 👀 I’m interested in Raspberry Pi and Pi Pico & basic Python.. etc.
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently Javascript / Vue3 work. learning Python... along time ago... (my brain cannot contain python any more... but sometime I retry it.)
 - 💞️ I’m looking to collaborate on ...
 LIFE!
 - 📫 How to reach me ...